CumulusNetworks/docs/content/cumulus-linux/Layer-2/Multi-Chassis-Link-Aggregation---MLAG.md

     bond01 bond01 52 duplicate lacp - partner mac

-This occurs when you have multiple LACP bonds between the same two LACP endpoints —; for example, an MLAG switch pair is one endpoint and an ESXi host is another.
+This occurs when you have multiple LACP bonds between the same two LACP endpoints — for example, an MLAG switch pair is one endpoint and an ESXi host is another.
 These bonds have duplicate LACP identifiers, which are MAC addresses.
-This same warning could bemight triggered when you have a cabling or configuration error.
+This same warning could be triggered when you have a cabling or configuration error.

 ## <span>Caveats and Errata</span>

-  - If both the backup and peer connectivity are lost within a 30-second window, the switch in the secondary role misinterprets the event sequence, believingsees the peer switch ias down, so it and takes over as the primary.
+  - If both the backup and peer connectivity are lost within a 30-second window, the switch in the secondary role misinterprets the event sequence, believing the peer switch is down, so it takes over as the primary.

   - MLAG is disabled on the chassis, including the [Facebook